kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 Run the code and make sure that the coroutines are executed on the threads from the thread pool.

 `updateResults` should be called on the main UI thread, so we call it with the context of `Dispatchers.Main`.
-`withContext` calls the given code with the specified coroutine context, suspends it until it completes, and returns the result.
+`withContext` calls the given code with the specified coroutine context, suspends until it completes, and returns the result.
 An alternative but more verbose way to express this would be to start a new coroutine and explicitly wait (by suspending) until it completes: `launch(context) { ... }.join()`.